CryptoGrampy/monero-dashboard/README.md

   - Chat?
   - XMR.radio player
 - Donation
+- Data Charts

 ## Architecture thoughts

 - Widgets
+  - different types- stateful vs non-stateful widget
+  - should have a static representation that includes title/image or icon/tags that can be used for cataloguing purposes and in select menu
-  - should implement onAddToDashboard, onRemoveFromDashboard, widget-name, display name, height/width reqs, usesExternalApiCall (display as icon)
+  - should implement onAddToDashboard, onRemoveFromDashboard, widget-name, display name, minimum height/width reqs, usesExternalApiCall (display as icon)
   - should not talk to each other/depend on one another
-  - should consider when to pull their own data vs adding a new subscribable data service
+  - should consider when to pull their own data vs adding a new shared subscribable data service
-  - should not have push conflicting state changes (i.e. a pushes a config different from the monero node widget)
+  - should not push conflicting state changes (i.e. a pushes a config different from the monero node widget)
   - could be categorized via a sidebar router
-  - timer example- should set start and stop time, and retrieve that time from electron store on start